Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 + Audio Jack - this is where you connect headphones or speakers.

 + HDMI Port - this is where you connect the monitor (or projector) that you are using to display the output from the Pi.
+If your monitor has speakers you can also get sound.

 + Micro USB Power connector - this is where you connect a power supply.
 You should always do this last.